PAmerikanos/Valohai_Practical_MLops/Practical_MLops_Valohai_Summary.md

 #### Data Exploration

-Without data, there can be no model, so data exploration precedes model exploration quite naturally.<br>
+Without data, there can be no model (...)
-Fast iterations and visual feedback are the critical components for the data exploration work.<br>
+**Fast iterations** and **visual feedback** are the critical components for the data exploration work.
-Many of the notebooks for this step end up as disposable throwaways.<br>
+Many of the notebooks for this step end up as disposable throwaways.
-Reproducibility, library dependencies, and version control can bring some value but are often not a hard requirement.
+**Reproducibility**, library dependencies, and version control can bring some value but are often **not a hard requirement**.

 #### Model Exploration

-Choosing the model often requires the data scientist to try out and look for optimal parameters (also known as hyperparameters) within the model.<br>
+Choosing the model often requires the data scientist to try out and look for **optimal parameters** (...) within the model.
-Model exploration has higher requirements from the technical and DevOps point of view than data exploration.<br>
+Model exploration has **higher requirements** from the technical and DevOps point of view than data exploration.
-Model exploration costs both time and money, so version control and reproducibility are paramount for all the experiments.
+Model exploration costs both time and money, so **version control and reproducibility are paramount** for all the experiments.

 #### Exploration and MLOps

-Having a unified pipeline for data scientists and engineers to move from the first experiment to the final productized model is essential.
+Having a **unified pipeline** for data scientists and engineers to move from the first experiment to the final productized model is essential.

 #### Key Takeaways - Model and Data Exploration

-1. Data exploration is a lightweight, offline task for understanding data using visualization
+1. **Data exploration** is a lightweight, offline task for understanding data using visualization
-2. Model exploration has higher requirements for computing power and version control
+2. **Model exploration** has higher requirements for computing power and version control
-3. Disconnecting exploration and MLOps is disconnecting data scientists and engineers
+3. Disconnecting exploration and MLOps is disconnecting **data scientists and engineers**

 ### Metrics and Model Optimization

-(...) how should the hyperparameters of the model be chosen?<br>
-Metrics are the quantities which define the success or failure of a model.

-#### Optimization Vocabulary

-The act of optimizing the loss function is often called training.

 #### Training/Validation/Test Datasets

-- Training dataset - Between 60-95% of the available data.
-Used to compute the training loss for a model
+- **Training dataset** - Between 60-95% of the available data.
+Used to compute the *training loss* for a model
-- Validation dataset - Between 3-20% of the available data. (...) optimizing the validation metrics finds the hyperparameters of a model
+- **Validation dataset** - Between 3-20% of the available data. (...) optimizing the validation metrics finds the *hyperparameters* of a model
-- Test dataset - Between 2-20% of the available data.
-After model tuning, provides an unbiased estimate of how the validation metrics will perform in production.
+- **Test dataset** - Between 2-20% of the available data.
+After model tuning, provides an *unbiased estimate* of how the validation metrics will perform in production.

 #### Validation Metrics for Tuning and Production

-They can mirror those found in an ML classroom, or they can be entirely unique to a specific business case.
+They can mirror those found in an ML **classroom**, or they can be **entirely unique** to a specific business case.

 #### Optimizing Metrics and Decision Making

-Bayesian optimization is a popular tool for model tuning: it requires no gradient information, can optimize noisy metrics and can work with categorical parameters<br>
+**Bayesian optimization** is a popular tool for model tuning: it requires no gradient information, can optimize noisy metrics and can work with categorical parameters
-In most production settings, multiple metrics define success.<br>
-Multimetric optimization explores the tradeoff between competing metrics.<br>
+**Multimetric optimization** explores the tradeoff between competing metrics.
-(...) the test dataset should be used to reevaluate the metrics on any hyperparameters being considered for production.
+(...) the **test dataset** should be used to **reevaluate the metrics** on any hyperparameters being considered for production.

 #### Key Takeaways - Metrics and Model Optimization

 1. Split available data into training, validation and test datasets.
-2. Define and study metrics which represent success in production, not just during training.
+2. Define and study metrics which represent **success in production**, not just during training.
-3. Identify the best hyperparameters for your metrics with as little tuning cost as possible.
+3. **Identify the best hyperparameters** for your metrics with as little tuning cost as possible.

 ### Productionalization - End-to-End Pipelines